Database Migration with Flyway

 Summary

 An alternative to Flyway that is widely used in the industry is Liquibase.
 Spring Boot supports both Flyway and Liquibase.
 However, both tools have additional capabilities available from the command line or build tool plugins.
 You can use one of them in your system independent of Spring Boot.
 I have used both and found Liquibase is a larger and more robust product as compared to Flyway.
 The latter supports SQL and Java only.
-But Flyway seems to have more popularity.
-Irrespective, both tools are mature and widely used.
-In upcoming posts, I plan to cover both in details.

 If you want to go in-depth on how to use both the tools, I recommend my Udemy course Hibernate and Spring Data JPA: Beginner to Guru